Feedback includes compliments, complaints, suggestions or any information about our program delivery, services or performance.

-If your claim is for an Act of Grace payment you should complete the claim for Act of Grace (48KB PDF).
+If your claim is for an act of grace payment you should complete the claim form act of grace (48KB PDF).

-In some circumstances, we, or the Commonwealth Ombudsman might invite you to apply for compensation under either the CDDA scheme or the Act of Grace.
+In some circumstances, we, or the Commonwealth Ombudsman might invite you to apply for compensation under either the CDDA Scheme or act of grace.

 An invitation to apply for compensation does not constitute an admission of liability, nor does it guarantee that compensation will be paid.